- Kathleen Shearer, COAR

 - Herbert Van de Sompel

-On January 28, 2021, COAR launched the Notify: Repository and Services Interoperability Project.
+On January 28, 2021, COAR launched the The Notify Project.
 The aim of this project is to develop a standard and interoperable approach that will link reviews and endorsements from different services with the research outputs housed in the distributed network of preprint servers, archives, and repositories.

 This project involves working with implementing partners to: